OpenBuddy/OpenBuddy/README.md

 python decrypt.py [path-to-consolidated.00.pth] [path-to-our-model-folder]
 ```

-For `OpenBuddy-Falcon` series models, you can directly download the model from Huggingface and enjoy it!
+For `OpenBuddy-Falcon` series models, you can directly download the model from Hugging Face and enjoy it!

 ## Usage with llama.cpp on CPU/GPU (Recommended)